timofeysie/ruff-hashbrown/www/src/app/pages/docs/react/start/quick.md

 # React Quick Start

-hashbrown is an open source framework for building generative user interfaces in React.
+Hashbrown is an open source framework for building generative user interfaces in React.

 ## Key Concepts

 - **Headless**: build your UI how you want
-- **Hook Based**: hashbrown uses React hooks for reactivity
+- **Hook Based**: Hashbrown uses React hooks for reactivity
 - **[Platform Agnostic](/docs/react/start/platforms)**: use any supported LLM provider
 - **[Streaming](/docs/react/concept/streaming)**: LLMs can be slow, so streaming is baked into the core
 - **[Components](/docs/react/concept/components)**: generative UI using your trusted and tested React components